NCAA Football Odds

-Legal online betting on college football in TN is new in 2020, and Tennessee has some unique laws and regulations surrounding it.
-We’ll explain what those are below and how betting on college football differs from betting on other sports.
+Tennessee has some unique laws and regulations surrounding betting on college football.
+We’ll explain what those are below.
 Whether you’re new to college football or you’ve been betting on NCAA football for years, check for below live NCAA football odds direct from the best online sportsbooks.

 The simple answer is yes; college football betting is legal in TN if you are:

 - Physically within the state’s borders

 The sportsbook you place your bet with must be licensed by the Tennesee Lottery.
 Placing a bet with a local bookie or an online sportsbook that the Lottery hasn’t licensed is illegal.

 Licensed operators will denote their compliance on the app/website.
 You can usually find a statement at the bottom of the landing page.

 Tennessee law bans proposition bets on any individual athletes’ performances in college sports.
 The ban applies whether the athletes play for teams that hail from Tennessee or not.

 Additionally, TN betting apps are not allowed to offer in-game betting or live wagers on college sporting events.
 Again, whether the games take place in TN or not makes no difference.